Chatsworth Hills Academy: History

 Chatsworth Hills Academy was founded in 1977 by a group of public school parents led by Liz Stillwell Shapiro.
 Following a co-op model, parents volunteered their time in their areas of expertise to clear the land, pour concrete, install buildings, run wiring, develop curriculum, buy books, and hire instructors.
 The Chatsworth campus opened in the fall of 1978 with grades 4-8, and a second site in Van Nuys held grades 1-3.
 The school was originally named the Neighborhood School and organized as a non-profit, public benefit corporation.

 In 1980, the Van Nuys location was closed, and students in grades 1-3 were moved to the Chatsworth campus and the ninth grade was added.

 In 1981, the name of the school was changed to Chatsworth Hills Academy.
 Towards the end of the '80s, enrollment at the middle school level decreased, grades 7-9 were eliminated, and Chatsworth Hills Academy became Preschool through grade 6 from 1988-1996.
 By 1998, middle school enrollment had grown again and grades 7 and 8 were returned permanently to the School.
 CHA started a summer camp for students Preschool through 8th grade was started in June 2000.

 Chatsworth Hills Academy has evolved over the years and is no longer a "parent-run" co-op school.
 The Board of Trustees is composed of fourteen individuals, mostly current and former school parents.
 The Board is responsible, with the Head of School, to strategically plan for the future of Chatsworth Hills Academy.

-Educational Program

-Chatsworth Hills Academy employs a spiral curriculum, which continually introduces new material while reinforcing previous skills and content.
-Character Education is an essential aspect of an independent school education and a special focus of Chatsworth Hills Academy.
-CHA's program seeks to explain and practice values in the context of everyday school life.
-The school has a strong athletic program and a notable drama program.